How To Request Your Medical Records

 Special instructions for veterans’ medical and health records

-- Health records covering the outpatient, dental and mental health treatment that former members received while in military service are stored in a different location.
-Health records include induction and separation physical examinations, as well as routine medical care (doctor/dental visits, lab tests, etc.) when the patient was not admitted to a hospital.
+- Health records covering the outpatient, dental, and mental health treatment that former members received while in military service are stored in a different location.
+Health records include induction and separation of the physical examinations, as well as routine medical care (doctor/dental visits, lab tests, etc.) when the patient was not admitted to a hospital.
 Military medical records and hospitalization records from the Department of Veterans Affairs (VA) are not included in these medical records.
 In general, those discharged from military service after 1979 will find their service medical records at the Department of Veterans Affairs.